zoontek/react-native-edge-to-edge/README.md

 This module will works best with:

 - [react-native-bootsplash](https://github.com/zoontek/react-native-bootsplash): A splash screen library to wait until your app finished loading.
-- [react-native-safe-area-context](https://github.com/th3rdwave/react-native-safe-area-context): A library to handle safe area insets.
+- [react-native-safe-area-context](https://github.com/th3rdwave/react-native-safe-area-context): A library to handle safe area insets and avoid drawing below status and navigation bars.

 ## Support